 But I loved to read, especially history that reads like a novel, for example, books by Barbara Tuckman and Dava Sobel.
 I loved Galileo’s Daughter and The Distant Mirror.
 So, with the help of spell checker and my husband, I gave writing history a try.

 I quickly discovered writing interesting, readable history is not easy.
 I was so worried about being fair to historical figures that my stories read more like my high school history texts than The Guns of August.

 But I realized I could write fiction that was historically accurate, allowing me to tell the stories of past times.
-My novel, Becoming Mia, which takes place in the turbulent 1960s in Cambridge, Massachusetts, and Berkeley, California, is due out May 1.
+My novel, Becoming Mia, which takes place in the turbulent 1960s in Cambridge, Massachusetts, and Berkeley, California, was published in 2018.

 My new novel, Hungarian Rhapsody, was just released.
 It is loosely based on my grandmother’s life.
 She was born in Hungary around 1885 and rebelled against her parents’ expectations: that she marry a wealthy older man, bear her husband’s children and obey his demands.

 I am now working on the sequel to Hungarian Rhapsody.

 Wendy Teller received her AB from Harvard University and her MA from the University of California, Berkeley.
 She was a systems and software engineer in the process control and telecommunications industries.
 Now that she is retired, she writes fiction, memoir, and history.
 Her stories have appeared in Chicken Soup for the Soul, The Naperville Sun, and Rivulets.
 Her story Dusting the Towels received the Richard Eastman Prose Award.